-A healthy and flavorful Greek inspired whole wheat orzo salad recipe with chickpeas, artichoke hearts, Kalamata olives, red bell peppers, tomatoes, dill, parsley and plenty of lemony flavor and nutty pine nuts.
+Healthy and flavorful, this Greek inspired whole wheat orzo salad recipe is filled with chickpeas, artichoke hearts, Kalamata olives, red bell peppers, tomatoes, dill, parsley and plenty of lemon flavor and pine nuts.

-With plenty of ingredients left over from the last recipe, Mediterranean Mashed Chickpea Salad, I wanted to do a Mediterranean pasta recipe using orzo.
-In all honestly, this is my first time having orzo and I can’t believe it’s taken me this long to finally have it.
-I’m in love with it’s shape and texture!
+With plenty of ingredients left over from the last recipe, Mediterranean Mashed Chickpea Salad, I wanted to do a Mediterranean style orzo pasta recipe.
+I love the shape and texture orzo, and it’s great for pasta salads!

 The ingredients are easily accessible, and can be changed up to suit your taste or needs.
-If you skip one or two of the ingredients, you’ll still have a great Mediterranean orzo salad!
+If you skip one or two of the ingredients, you’ll still have a great Greek orzo salad!

 Here are a few ideas on how to change it up:

 - Add cucumber in addition to the ingredients, or as a substitute.

 - I’ve used dill here, which adds a cool, refreshing flavor, but you may opt to substitute that for some fresh or dried oregano.

 - Green olives would be great here too, use your favorite.

 - Lemon juice is used to dress the salad (with the option of adding olive oil).
 You could make it more exciting with a few splashes of red wine vinegar, adding a little tanginess.